macalimlim/godot-rust-cross-compiler/README.md

 * [mono](https://www.mono-project.com/): this way you can compile [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) code.
 * [nunit](https://nunit.org/): this is a standard unit test framework, having it installed makes it possible to test [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) code which does not need the whole Godot context.
 * [Xvfb](https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml): this is a virtual framebuffer X server, it can be used to actually launch a real Godot program on a CI server.
 Sometimes running headless is enough, but sometimes you want to test the real thing.
 Xvfb makes this possible.
-* [uber-apk-signer](https://github.com/patrickfav/uber-apk-signer): this tool helps signing Android APKs.
+* [uber-apk-signer](https://github.com/patrickfav/uber-apk-signer): this tool helps sign Android APKs.
 While it is not strictly required to build and even sign a package, it is lightweight and really handy to have.
 * [vim](https://www.vim.org/): because being stuck in a container with no proper editor is no fun.
 * [Godot](https://godotengine.org) in 6 flavors (with/without Mono support, and with default, headless and server variants), so that you can easily run tests, export builds, etc.
 * [Godot export templates](https://docs.godotengine.org/en/stable/getting_started/workflow/export/exporting_projects.html), so that you can run `godot_headless --export` and build final end-user friendly packages from CI.